 18dART Community Arts Scheme

 The territory-wide 18dART Community Arts Scheme first began in 2019.
 Joining hands with district organisations, small- and medium-sized professional arts groups with proven track record have been engaged to organise sustainable, stage-by-stage arts activities which are at once interactive and participatory by nature.
 These activities aim to not only make a positive impact on participants, but to develop community arts programmes that belong to each district.
 District organisations offer their support by providing free venues and publicity, as well as recruiting community members to join these programmes.
 Interested parties are welcome to contact us.

 And to make it easier for the public to experience art, the Community Cultural Ambassador Scheme under the Audience Building Office also provides arts and cultural programmes across the territory.
 Click here to browse their website.

 Other Special Programmes

-The Community Programmes Office welcomes proposals for collaboration with cultural organisations.
-Press here for more details.
+The Community Programmes Office welcomes proposals for collaboration from arts and cultural organisations.
+Click here for more details.

 |Operating and Programme Costs*||$45,831,816.96|